OCA/hr/hr_payroll_cancel/README.rst

 HR Payroll Cancel
 =================

-This module allows the user to cancel a payslip whatever the previous state is.
+This module allows the user to cancel a payslip whatever the previous state is without doing a refund.
+When the user cancel the journal entry is deleted and  the payslip state is set to rejected.
+Then the user is able to set the state to draft again and later on he/she is able to confirm again the payslip.

+If there’s a refund for a payslip the user should not cancel the entry because the refund would still be confirm.
+In that case, the user have either to confirm again the payslip or cancel the refund.

 Usage
 =====

 Go to: Payroll -> Employee Payslip

-- Choose a payslip from the list.
+#.
+Choose a payslip from the list.
-- Click on the button "Cancel Payslip" to cancel the payslip.
+#.
+Click on the button "Cancel Payslip" to cancel the payslip.
-- Now the payslip is in rejected state.
+#.
+Now the payslip is in rejected state.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot